joa-quim/NetCDF.jl/README.md

 needed for this package.
 This has the advantage of potentially saving ~800 Mb of disk space (registered package may install Conda).
 However, being a fork it may risk to go out of sync with time.

+It would be nice if this solution could be integrated in the officially registered package as an install option but atm I don't know how to implement that.

 See also same solution for:

 - [GDAL](https://github.com/joa-quim/GDAL.jl)